jadijadi/lpic1book/content/1026_linux_as_virtualization_guest.md

 In previous sections, we were dealing with complete guest OSs.
 But is also possible to virtualize only parts of an OS; This is called OS-level virtualization.

-OS-level virtualization is an operating system (OS) paradigm in which the kernel allows the existence of multiple isolated user space instances, called containers.
+OS-level virtualization is an operating system (OS) paradigm in which the kernel allows the existence of multiple isolated user-space instances, called containers.

 This can be done to run an application or a service or even run most parts of a new OS for test purposes.

 ## IaaS
 As the name implies, **Infrastructure as a Service** or IaaS means offloading parts of your infrastructure to other companies.
-This means buying *services* like electricity, cooling and even running hypervisors to another company and just rent your VirtualMachine from them.
-This makes your life easier because things like "Adding New Hards" now only mean paying a bit more for more HDD on your machine; Instead of buying HDDs and installing, ...
+This means buying *services* like electricity, cooling, and even running hypervisors to another company and just renting your VirtualMachine from them.
+This makes your life easier because things like "Adding New Hards" now only mean paying a bit more for more HDD on your machine; Instead of buying HDDs and installing them, ...
 This is called cloud!
 You might even be able to move your machine from one continent to another one just with one click.

-Samples of these cloud providers are [Amazon Web Services][1] , [Google Cloud Platform][2] and [Microsoft Azure][3].
+Samples of these cloud providers are [Amazon Web Services][1], [Google Cloud Platform][2], and [Microsoft Azure][3].

 Different cloud providers might provide different levels of Infrastructure or services.
 These are some examples: